ETIAS vs. Schengen Visa: Your Essential Guide to European Travel

 Once you’re approved, you’re good to go.
 Just remember to bring the same passport you used in your ETIAS application when you travel.

-According to the European Commission, ETIAS allows European authorities to do quick background checks on travelers before they arrive.
+According to the European Commission, the ETIAS allows European authorities to do quick background checks on travelers before they arrive.
 This helps keep everyone safe without making travel too complicated.

-When you apply for ETIAS, your information will be checked against various security databases.
+When you apply for an ETIAS, your information will be checked against various security databases.
 This is all done automatically and quickly.

 For the vast majority of travelers, it won’t cause any delays or problems.

-If you’re not from the EU, ETIAS is great news.
+If you’re not from the EU, the ETIAS is great news.
 It makes traveling to Europe easier than ever before.

 You can use your ETIAS authorization to visit any of the 30 Schengen countries, hopping from country to country without needing additional paperwork.

 This is especially handy if you like to travel frequently.
-Maybe you’re a digital nomad who wants to work from different European cities, or maybe you just love taking short trips to explore new places.
+Maybe you’re a digital nomad who wants to work in different European cities, or maybe you just love taking short trips to explore new places.

 Image courtesy of Alxeypnferov via iStock